QuantumAsh/QuantumAsh/README.md

-Every adventure unfolds from a step into the unknown. blazeworksgames.itch.io/twilight-flyer

 3 PROGRESS POINTS A WEEK TOWARDS THE PRIMARY OBJECTIVE

 PRIMARY OBJECTIVE -> Create an AI assisted Quantum Correction Algorithm which is respresented through Music